Project

 The other traits in the dataset, such as plant height, chlorophyll content, or leaf area, will serve as your input features.
 These features are the information the model uses to make predictions about the target trait.
 The better the quality and relevance of your input features, the more accurate your model’s predictions will be.

 Before training your model, you’ll need to do some cleaning of the dataset!
-This means removing:
+This means that in the next steps coming up, we will be removing:

 • Non-numeric columns, like plant ID or notes